-A comprehensive global clinical development program is underway evaluating the efficacy and safety of ENHERTU monotherapy across multiple HER2 targetable cancers.
-Trials in combination with other anticancer treatments, such as immunotherapy, also are underway.
+A comprehensive global clinical development program is underway evaluating the efficacy and safety of ENHERTU as a monotherapy or in combination or sequentially with other cancer medicines across multiple HER2 targetable cancers.

 About the Daiichi Sankyo and AstraZeneca Collaboration

 Daiichi Sankyo and AstraZeneca entered into a global collaboration to jointly develop and commercialize ENHERTU in March 2019 and DATROWAY® in July 2020, except in Japan where Daiichi Sankyo maintains exclusive rights for each ADC.
 Daiichi Sankyo is responsible for the manufacturing and supply of ENHERTU and DATROWAY.